Sunday, November 3, 2019

 While Elect Her is focused on female-identified students, students of all genders are welcomed to attend.
-The conference is open to both undergraduate and graduate students.
+The conference is open to undergraduate, graduate and professional students.
 If you have any questions about applying or registering for Elect Her, please contact Heather Wheeler, Director of Gender & Sexual Diversity for the Offices of the Dean of Student Life, at firstname.lastname@example.org or 979.845.8784.

 |September 23, 2019||Application & Nomination Forms Online|